The News & Observer: After Daniels

 Daniels continued to run the paper until his death in the mid-1940s.
 After his death his four sons assumed management of the company.
 All four sons contributed to the operation of the paper, but Jonathan Daniels, editor from 1933 to 1941 and from 1948 until 1964, kept the paper in the direction of appealing for school desegregation and a reduction in race related discrimination.
 It was also under Jonathan's leadership that The News and Observer bought out the Raleigh Times and moved to a building on South McDowell St. in downtown Raleigh, where they stayed until the building was sold in 2015.

 On September 3, 1934, The News and Observer began a column about state politics called "Under the Dome", which started on the back page, moved to the front and now runs in the local section.

 In 1968, the Daniels family hired Claude Sitton, who had been a correspondent for The New York Times and later an editor there.
 Serving as the editorial director of the paper, he promoted The News and Observer as a government watchdog and moved the news of the paper away from the personal and partisan stances it had taken under Josephus Daniels.
-However, its editorials were still often aligned with the Democratic Party.
+However, its editorials were still often aligned with the Democratic Party, a party that in 1968 held different positions on integration than the party of Josephus Daniels' day.
 A year later, the Mini Page children's supplement was created and published.
 Today, it is one of America's most widely used children's newspaper supplements.

 Frank A. Daniels Jr., grandson of Josephus, was publisher and president of The News and Observer from 1971 to 1996.
 In 1971, Sitton became the editor and the paper began buying and publishing smaller local newspapers, starting with The Island Packet in Hilton Head, South Carolina and The Cary News in Cary, North Carolina.

 On March 16, 1980, a welder's torch started a fire and burned through newsprint threaded through the press, injuring three and causing millions in damage.

 In 1987, the staffs of The News and Observer and The Raleigh Times merged, and on November 30, 1989, the last edition of The Raleigh Times was published.
-In 1988, The News and Observer endorsed its first Republican candidate for statewide election, showing, perhaps, a distancing from Democratic partisanship.
+In 1988, The News and Observer endorsed its first Republican candidate for statewide election.